SafarbatiSami/Biom3d_Doc/README.md

   <img src="_static/image/gui_local_predict_omero.PNG" />
 </p>

 When clicking on the "Use omero" tick box, two new frames should appear and replace the previous "Input directory" frame.
 In the first frame called "Connection to Omero", set your Omero server, user name and password.
-In the second frame called "Selection of Omero dataset", choose if you would like to run the prediction over an Omero Dataset (a folder containing images) only or over a complete Omero Project (a folder containing folders of images).
+In the second frame called "Selection of Omero dataset", you can run the prediction over an Omero Dataset (a folder containing images).
 In the same frame, then set the identifier (ID) of your dataset.

 <p align="center">
   <img src="_static/image/omero_dataset_id.PNG" />